Archive for April, 2007

-During the two days I walked in the city, its Alleys, the Ancient Port and I visited the civic museum of natural history and the aquarium.
+During the two days I walked around the city, its Alleys and the Ancient Port; I visited the civic museum of natural history and the aquarium.

 I also spent an evening in Rapallo and had a dinner in Chiavari with a couple of ex-colleagues from Trecision, the videogames development company I worked for in the past.

-Someone even told me that looking at the photos of the tour made him wish to go on holiday: it’s a good sign I think, but only if you take into consideration that traveling shouldn’t be just escaping from ordinary life, but actually discovering and learning new things.
+Someone told me that looking at the photos of the journey made him wish to go on holiday: it’s a good sign I think, but only if you keep in mind that traveling shouldn’t be just escaping from ordinary life, but actually discovering and learning new things.

-The exhibition of the 10 Vespas at the Iper of Grandate is doing great.
+The exhibition of the 10 Vespas at the Iper of Grandate is coming to a close.
 On Saturday April 7 there will be the final phase of the contest and someone even asked if the Vespas are on sale…

 Enjoy the photos from Genoa!